Seed Savers Exchange Fourth Annual Tomato Tasting event

-In nature, ripe tomatoes fall from the plant and slowly rot exposing the seeds, allowing natural weathering to break down the slimy gelatinous coating on the seed.
+In nature, ripe tomatoes fall from the plant and slowly rot, exposing the seeds and allowing natural weathering to break down the slimy gelatinous coating on the seeds.
 This is easily replicated through the process of fermentation.
-To save tomato seed, seed savers must deliberately remove the coating from the tomato seed.
+To save tomato seeds, seed savers must deliberately remove the coating from them.

-1. Take the seeds out of your best looking tomatoes and put them into any container that can hold liquid.
-Don’t worry if there is pulp in with the seeds.
+1. Take the seeds out of your best-looking tomatoes, and put them into any container that can hold liquid.
+Don’t worry if there is pulp with the seeds.
 Keep as much juice with the seeds as possible.

-3. Fermentation should happen in 24 hours-4 days.
-This depends on many variables such as air temperature or how ripe the fruit is.
+3. Fermentation should happen in 24 hours to four days.
+This depends on many variables, such as air temperature or how ripe the fruit is.
 A layer of white mold may grow across the top.
-Once this mixture has fermented continue to the next steps so seeds do not germinate.
+Once this mixture has fermented, continue to the next steps so that seeds do not germinate.

-6. Pour off pulpy mixture, but not the viable seeds in the bottom of your container.
+6. Pour off the pulpy mixture but not the viable seeds in the bottom of your container.

-7. Pour the remaining liquid into a kitchen strainer and wash thoroughly under the faucet until clean.
+7. Pour the remaining liquid into a kitchen strainer, and wash thoroughly under the faucet until the seeds are clean.

-8. Drain, and then spread the seeds out thinly on surface to dry.
+8. Drain, and then spread the seeds out thinly on a surface to dry.
 Any substrate to help them dry as quickly as possible will work: coffee filter, paper plates, paper towel, or wax paper.
-It is best to dry seeds out of direct sunlight; this could take up to 4 weeks.
+It is best to dry seeds out of direct sunlight; this can take up to four weeks.

-9. Store the seeds in an envelope or seed packet and place in a dry, cool location.
+9. Store the seeds in an envelope or seed packet, and place it in a dry, cool location.
 You can assess the quality of your storage conditions by adding the room temperature in Fahrenheit plus relative humidity.
-Try to keep that number under 100; the lower the number the better the conditions for seed storage.
+Try to keep that number under 100; the lower the number, the better the conditions for seed storage.

 But don’t forget to follow the most important rule: Put a label on everything, every step of the way.
-Because in the words of our collection curator, “No one wants to plant something, thinking they have one variety and end up with something else.”
+In the words of our collection curator, “No one wants to plant something, thinking they have one variety and end up with something else.”

-So, save seed from your favorite tomato, plant them out next spring and help put an end to rubber ball syndrome, one tomato at a time.
+So save seeds from your favorite tomatoes, plant them out next spring, and help put an end to rubber ball syndrome, one tomato at a time.

-Note from a seed saver: Tomatoes will, most commonly, self-pollinate, so seeds saved will remain ‘true to type’ without worrying about cross-pollination.
+Note from a seed saver: Tomatoes will most commonly self-pollinate, so seeds saved will remain “true to type” without risk of cross-pollination.
 However, there are always exceptions.
-Some tomatoes can cross pollinate, this is dependent on many factors such as flower shape, environment, and biodiversity.
-To ensure seed purity you may want to plant only one variety,spread different varieties throughout your garden, or know which varieties you are planting.
+Some tomatoes can cross-pollinate; this is dependent on many factors, such as flower shape, environment, and biodiversity.
+To ensure seed purity you may want to plant only one variety, spread different varieties throughout your garden, or know which varieties you are planting.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.